Canterbury railway station, Melbourne

-Canterbury railway station is a commuter railway station on the Belgrave and Lilydale lines, which are both part of the Melbourne railway network.
+Canterbury station is a railway station operated by Metro Trains Melbourne on the Belgrave and Lilydale lines, which are part of the Melbourne rail network.
 It serves the eastern suburb of Canterbury, in Melbourne, Victoria, Australia.
 Canterbury station is an elevated unstaffed station, featuring three platforms, an island platform with two faces and one side platform.
 It opened on 1 December 1882, with the current station provided in 1968 and platform 3 in 1971.